Novartis/xgxr/misc/_Package_CRAN_Update_Instructions.md

   * devtools::release() - this will run a lot of checks that are helpful, but doesn't work with Novartis firewall.
 It sometimes works on the GuestWireless network
   * Go to this website and upload the tar.gz https://CRAN.R-project.org/submit.html
 * CRAN will send you an email saying the package has been submitted and you then need to click a link to confirm the submission.

+A more extensive checklist is available here: https://github.com/ThinkR-open/prepare-for-cran